Pixel 6a

-The Google Pixel 6a is an Android smartphone designed, developed, and marketed by Google as part of the Google Pixel product line.
+The Google Pixel 6a is an Android-based smartphone designed, developed, and marketed by Google as part of its Google Pixel product line.
 It serves as a mid-range variant of the Pixel 6 and Pixel 6 Pro.
 The device was announced on May 11, 2022 as part of Google I/O's keynote speech.

 Specifications

 Hardware

 The Pixel 6a is built with an aluminum frame, a plastic back and Gorilla Glass 3 for the screen.
 The design includes a camera bar and two-tone color scheme on the back similar to the Pixel 6 and Pixel 6 Pro.
 It has stereo loudspeakers, one located on the bottom edge and the other doubling as the earpiece.
 A USB-C port is used for charging and connecting other accessories.
 The phone is available in the following colors: